benySuho/BiologicalComputation-Project/README.md

 ## Usage

-To get all the monotonic regulation conditions, you can call the `find_all_functions` function with two lists: activators_opts (list of numpy arrays): Each numpy array represents a possible configuration of activators. repressors_opts (list of numpy arrays): Each numpy array represents a possible configuration of repressors.
+To get all the monotonic regulation conditions, you can call the `find_all_functions` function with two lists: activators_opts, repressors_opts (list of numpy arrays): Each numpy array represents a possible configuration of activators.

 For example:
 ```python
 activators_options = increasing_unary_vectors((int)activators_number)